sixhobbits/za-tender-expansions-deviations/README.md

 ![screenshot 2024-11-05 at 12 54 35@2x](https://github.com/user-attachments/assets/4334c818-4c57-48e3-b2a4-5de2d9d9cb69)

+## Loading data into database

+The data can be loaded all into one table by running the following command once for each file.

+    csvsql --insert --create-if-not-exists --no-constraints  --tables deviations --db sqlite:///deviations.db 2024-2025_q2_deviation.csv

+## Exploring the data

+The data can be explored using datasette by running

+    datasette serve deviations.db

 ## Current status

 * the `scrape_deviations_expansions.py` pulls down the PDFs and saves them with standard names